thomd/random-files-generator/README.md

       -v, --version    Output version
       -h, --help       This message

-`files(1)` uses random words from a wordlist for naming files and folders.
-The content of each file is the same as the filename.
+Paths of generated files are stored in a simple text file `.files` in the current directory (you should `echo ".files" >> ~/.gitignore`).

-Paths of generated files are stored in a simple text file `.files` in the current directory.
-This list is called **session**.
-All files generated within a session can be deleted or listed.
+This list is called a **files session**.
+All files generated within a session can be deleted, listed or added with more content.

 Out-of-the-box `files(1)` uses the standard OSX wordlist `/usr/share/dict/words`.
-If this wordlist does not exist, `files(1)` uses letters for naming files and folders.
+If this wordlist does not exist and no words are explicetly given as command arguments, `files(1)` uses bare letters for naming files and folders.

 You may provide an own wordlist via an environment variable `WORDLIST`